Some of music's greatest composers departed this world in a variety ways as dramatic, tragic, or downright bizarre as their art.

 By the end of his long years, however, he suffered from increasing periods of ill health, including dizziness, inability to concentrate and, like Beethoven, painfully swollen legs.
 Distressingly, although he continued to have fresh musical ideas, he was no longer able to develop these into fully-fledged compositions.

-Hi final days were less serene than he might have hoped...
+Haydn's final days were less serene than he might have hoped...
 In May 1809 the French army under Napoleon launched an attack on Vienna and on 10th May bombarded his neighbourhood.
 He was appeased, however, when, two weeks before his death at the age of 77, a French officer named Sulémy sang an aria from his own Creation to him.

 Out for a cycle ride at his country retreat in Limay in June 1899 at the age of 44, he was killed instantly when he crashed his bicycle into a brick wall at the bottom of a steep hill.
 Although likely an accident, some have suggested that Chausson’s death was suicide, as he had been prone to depression.

-Jean-Baptiste Lully – stabbed by his own conducting baton
+4. Lully: stabbed by his own conducting baton

 Next, one of the more gorily captivating entries in our list of composer deaths.
-A French Baroque master, best known for his operas, Lully spent much of his life working in the court of Louis XIV of France.
-He also stuck up a lasting friendship with the playwright Molière, with whom he collaborated on several comédie-ballets.
+A French Baroque master, best known for his operas, Jean-Baptiste Lully spent much of his life working in the court of Louis XIV of France.
+He also struck up a lasting friendship with the playwright Molière, with whom he collaborated on several comédie-ballets.

 When World War I began, the European premiere of his Goyescas was cancelled.
 The work was premiered instead in New York in January 1916.
 Shortly afterwards he was invited to perform a piano recital for President Woodrow Wilson.

 His journey home involved a ship to England and a passenger ferry across the English Channel.
 When the ferry was torpedoed by a German U-boat, Granados dived into the water from a lifeboat to save his wife.
-He perished in the attempt at the age of 46.
-The ship subsequently broke in two, and one side – ironically containing Granados’s cabin – was towed to port, along with most of its passengers.
-Granados and his wife left six children.
+He perished in the attempt, at the age of 46.

-Anton Webern – shot after curfew
+6. Webern: shot after curfew 🔫

-Austrian composer, conductor and musicologist Webern was a radical proponent of the atonal 12-tone method, along with his mentor Arnold Schoenberg and colleague Alban Berg.
+Austrian composer, conductor and musicologist Anton Webern was a radical proponent of the atonal 12-tone method, along with his mentor Arnold Schoenberg and colleague Alban Berg.
 He was also an early convert to psychotherapy following a breakdown in 1912.
-At times a critic and at others an apologist for fascism, his atonal music was banned by Nazis.
+At times a critic and at others an apologist for fascism, Webern's atonal music was banned by Nazis.

 With the Red Army approaching Austria in April 1945, the Weberns fled west, traveling partly on foot to Mittersill, where other family members were based.
 Though they arrived safely, Webern made the mistake of stepping outside his son-in-law’s house for a quick smoke despite the curfew in force.
 He was shot by a US soldier at the age of 61.

-Alban Berg – death by insect sting
+7. Berg: death by insect sting 🐝

+Like Webern, Berg’s modern works suffered critically from the wave of anti-Jewish feeling sweeping Austria and Germany throughout the 1930s.
 He died at the age of 50 in Vienna after ill-advisedly allowing his wife Helene to treat an insect sting on his back with a pair of scissors.
 The wound turned septic, leading to his death on Christmas Eve, 1935.

-Robert Schumann – a tragic suicide attempt
+8. Schumann: a tragic suicide attempt

 Next, one of the composer deaths with which you may be familiar.
 Robert Schumann, the prolific and much-celebrated early Romantic composer and pianist famously married the daughter of his teacher, Friedrich Wieck, despite the latter’s bitter opposition.
-Clara Schumann (née Weick) was herself an exceptionally talented pianist and composer, who supported her husband through periods of severe mental and physical ill health.
+Clara Schumann (née Wieck) was herself an exceptionally talented pianist and composer, who supported her husband through periods of severe mental and physical ill health.

 A year after meeting the prodigiously talented Brahms in 1953, Schumann’s mental health deteriorated gravely.
 He threw himself into the River Rhine but was rescued and taken to a private sanatorium in Endenich near Bonn.
 There he lived for more than two years, unable to see his beloved wife.
 He eventually died there in July 1856 at the age of 46.

-Mieczysław Karłowicz – death by avalanche
+9. Karłowicz: death by avalanche ⛷️

-Robert Parsons – drowned in a river
+11. Parsons: drowned in a river

 Parsons is believed to have died in January 1571 at the age of 37.
 Travelling to his vicarage, he fell into the then swollen River Trent in Nottinghamshire and drowned.
 The eulogy at his funeral lamented the fact that his life had been cut short at a young age.
 There is no record of Parsons's body ever having been retrieved from the river following his death.